CassieMarie0728/my-awesomeness/README.md

 - [f-droid/fdroidserver](https://github.com/f-droid/fdroidserver) - F-Droid server and build tools.
 - [fO-000/bluing](https://github.com/fO-000/bluing) - An intelligence gathering tool for hacking Bluetooth
 - [fairy-root/epub-to-audiobook](https://github.com/fairy-root/epub-to-audiobook) - This python script uses OpenAI API Text To Speech TTS Voice to convert Epub books to Audiobooks with ability to save progress and resume it.
-- [fcakyon/claude-codex-settings](https://github.com/fcakyon/claude-codex-settings) - My personal Claude Code and OpenAI Codex setup with battle-tested skills, commands, hooks, agents and MCP servers that I use daily.
+- [fcakyon/claude-codex-settings](https://github.com/fcakyon/claude-codex-settings) - My personal Claude Code and OpenAI Codex setup with battle-tested skills, plugins, hooks and agents that I use daily.
 - [firstlookmedia/gpgsync](https://github.com/firstlookmedia/gpgsync) - :lock: GPG Sync is designed to let users always have up-to-date public keys for other members of their organization
 - [fonttools/fonttools](https://github.com/fonttools/fonttools) - A library to manipulate font files from Python.
 - [fr13nds-group/PayPal-Hacker](https://github.com/fr13nds-group/PayPal-Hacker) - A paypal balance adder for PayPal use